OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Repository.md

 !!!
 Hint
 	The settings made here are valid for the whole system.
 	Additionally as administrator you have the possibility to delete courses definitely.
 These courses cannot be restored anymore.
 	Therefore open the tab "Deleted" in theauthoring.
-Under settings you chose the action "Delete permanently"
+Under settings you chose the action "Delete permanently".

 ![](assets/delete_permanently.jpg){ class="shadow lightbox" }